 The digital beam-forming algorithm relies on gain matching across all receiver channels.
-For example, a typical system has 12 octal ADCs on the board.
+A typical system would have about 24 quad ADCs on the board.
 In such a case, it is critical to ensure that the gain is matched, essentially requiring the reference voltages seen by all the ADCs to be the same.
-Matching references within the eight channels of a chip is done by using a single internal reference voltage buffer.
-Trimming the reference voltages on each chip during production ensures the reference voltages are well-matched across different chips.
+Matching references within the four channels of a chip is done by using a single internal reference voltage buffer.
+Trimming the reference voltages on each chip during production ensures the reference voltages are well matched across different chips.

-All bias currents required for the internal operation of the device are set using an external resistor to ground at the $I{SET}$ pin.
-Using a $56.2k\Omega$ resistor on $I{SET}$ generates an internal reference current of $20\mu A$ .
-This current is mirrored internally to generate the bias current for the internal blocks.
-Using a larger external resistor at $I{SET}$ reduces the reference bias current, and thereby scales down the device operating power.
+All bias currents required for the internal operation of the device are set using an external resistor to ground at pin $I{SET}.$ Using a $56.2k\Omega$ resistor on $I{SET}$ generates an internal reference current of $20\mu A.$ This current is mirrored internally to generate the bias current for the internal blocks.
+Using a larger external resistor at $I{SET}$ reduces the reference bias current and thereby scales down the device operating power.
 However, it is recommended that the external resistor be within 10% of the specified value of $56.2k\Omega$ so that the internal bias margins for the various blocks are proper.

-Buffering the internal bandgap voltage also generates a voltage called $V{\text{CM}},$ which is set to the midlevel of $\text{REF}{\text{T}}$ and $\text{REF}{\text{B}},$ and is accessible on a pin.
+Buffering the internal bandgap voltage also generates a voltage called $V{CM}$ , which is set to the midlevel of REF ${T}$ and REF ${B}$ , and is accessible on a pin.
 It is meant as a reference voltage to derive the input common-mode in case the input is directly coupled.
 It can also be used to derive the reference common-mode voltage in the external reference mode.

-When using the internal reference mode, a $2\Omega$ resistor should be added between the reference pins (REFT and REFB) and the decoupling capacitor, as shown in Figure 37.
+When using the internal reference mode, a $2\Omega$ resistor should be added between the reference pins (REF\T and REF\B) and the decoupling capacitor, as shown in Figure 37.
 If the device is used in the external reference mode, this $2\Omega$ resistor is not required.